9Tpercentmon/swbf2_loadremover/README.md

 You can also check [this tutorial by DarkLightBoco](https://www.youtube.com/watch?v=usko-Cj9yxA).
 Keep in mind some features have been added to this tool since the video recording, so the it's settings will look a bit different.

 **Important note:** if you have already added the autosplitter through the **Layout** option, you should **remove it from the layout** so it won't have any conflict.
+The most common effect of having both enabled at same time is double splitting on victory.

 ## 👨‍🏫 How to use it

-You will find all setting at Edit Splits > Settings.
+You will find all setting at _Edit Splits > Settings_.
 Dont worry if you forget what everything there does, you can find some info by mouse hovering each option.

 **Basic Functions**
 - **Start** (enabled by default): Automatically starts your timer as soon as it finishes loading a map.
 Due to some quircks on this game, there might be a couple frames of delay before it actually starts.
 This might vary between 100ms and 300ms.
 This will be taking into account when retiming;